mitre/cti/USAGE.md

 This document describes how to query and manipulate ATT&CK data from either this repository or the ATT&CK TAXII server.
 It is divided into three sections:

-- [The ATT&CK data model](#the-attck-data-model), which describes the format of the data and highlights how it departs from the stock STIX2.0 format
+- [The ATT&CK data model](#the-attck-data-model), which describes the format of the data and highlights how it extends the stock STIX2.0 format
 - [Accessing ATT&CK data in python](#accessing-attck-data-in-python), which describes different methodologies that can be used to load the ATT&CK data into a script
 - [Python recipes](#Python-Recipes), which provides python3 examples of common ways to query the ATT&CK data once loaded

 The latter two sections on the programmatic use of ATT&CK heavily utilize the [stix2 python library](https://github.com/oasis-open/cti-python-stix2).
 Please refer to the [STIX2 Python API Documentation](https://stix2.readthedocs.io/en/latest/) for more information on how to work with STIX programmatically.

-This document describes how ATT&CK implements the STIX format as well as where ATT&CK departs from that format.
+This document describes how ATT&CK implements and extends the STIX format.
 To find out more about STIX, please see [the STIX 2.0 website](https://oasis-open.github.io/cti-documentation/stix/intro).

 We also recommend reading the [ATT&CK Design and Philosophy Paper](https://attack.mitre.org/docs/ATTACK_Design_and_Philosophy_March_2020.pdf), which describes high-level overall approach, intention, and usage of ATT&CK.